mohamedhel85/project/README.md

 # project
 This is our project repository
 # update 10/02/2020
--changed database name to ischool
+-changed database name to ischool.
+-add personne table to database.
 # update 09/02/2020
 -added databse SQL script file.
 # update 08/02/2020
 ## account management module version 0.1a
 the module is composed of:

 -user entity